arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 <p style="text-align: justify;">Enhance your industrial automation and surveillance projects with the Arduino Portenta Vision Shield.
 This add-on board integrates with the Portenta family, offering advanced machine vision capabilities and extended connectivity.
 The Portenta Vision Shield's compact design and High-Fensity connector ensure a quick and efficient setup.
 It transforms your Portenta family board into a powerful tool for real-time image processing and edge computing, suitable for demanding industrial environments.</p>

 # Target Areas
-Industrial automation, surveillance, machine vision, edge computing
+Industrial automation, surveillance, machine vision and edge computing

 # CONTENTS
 ## Application Examples